Bending basics: A comprehensive introduction to 12 types of metal bending processes

 The term ‘coining’ comes from coin-making.
 To put Lincoln’s profile on a penny, machines using extremely high tonnage compressed a metal disc with enough force to make it conform to the image inscribed on the die set.

-Coining is a bending process in which the punch and the work piece bottom on the die.
+Coining is a bending process in which the punch and the workpiece bottom are on the die.
 This produces a controlled angle, which leads to little spring back.
-There is more tonnage required on this type of bending than in air bending and bottom bending.
+There is more tonnage required for this type of bending than in air bending and bottom bending.

 Advantages of coining are that, in order to produce outstanding results, accuracy is essential and that is exactly what the coining method can provide.
 Along with being accurate, repeating the results is also an easy task when it comes to using this technique.
 Spring back is also less common when using coining, meaning that the metal is less likely to return to its original state.

 Three-point bending is a relatively new bending process that requires the use of an adjustable die.
 Unlike with other bending processes, the bottom die isn’t fixed in a stationary position.
-Rather, the bottom die used in three-point bending features an adjustable height.
+Rather, the bottom dies used in three-point bending feature an adjustable height.
 It can be raised or lower, allowing for a greater level of versatility.